yr12345678/flash-proof/README.md

-A simple component that holds an NFT and generates a Proof of it on demand, optionally against payment of a fee, for a limited amount of time.
+A simple blueprint that instantiates a component that holds an NFT and generates a Proof of it on demand, optionally against payment of a fee, for a limited amount of time.

+The Proof can be used during a transaction.

 ## Package
 ### Mainnet